GOBI8450/nerd_detector/README.md

 breadboard

-*this is dosent really tracking which one is a nerd who isnt but it is really funny project.
+*this dosent really tracking which one is a nerd who isnt but it is really funny project.